Parramatta Gaol: Current use

-During 2012 the centre was used for the setting of a film, The Convict, and has been used in filming for Home and Away, Underbelly, Packed to the Rafters, Rake, Redfern Now, and Housos television series.
+During 2012 the centre was used for the setting of a film, The Convict, and has been used in filming for Home and Away, Underbelly, Packed to the Rafters, Rake, Redfern Now, Housos and Mr Inbetween television series.

 On 24 February 2012 the NSW Aboriginal Land Council lodged a land claim on the former jail site (as decommissioned Crown Land); and it was reported that management of the property was transferred to the Deerubbin Local Aboriginal Land Council in 2015.

 The Gaol also runs "Ghost Hunts" and tours fortnightly.

 Description

 Parramatta Gaol is a tooled sandstone structure of several wings, enclosed by high sandstone walls topped with observation towers.
 Designed in Old Grecian style, it consists of six cell blocks, three storeys in height.
 To the rear are three radiating semi-circular or rectangular two storey prison blocks.
 A number of cells have been enlarged to house two prisoners.
 Uniformity of materials used during times of addition contribute to the cohesion of this group of sandstone buildings.
 Talls are generally hand dressed, with slate clad timber roof structure.

 It was reported to be in good condition as at 28 July 1997.
 Much of the original precinct remains intact although many of the internal fittings have been removed.